Celebrating a $50 million dollar investment by Alwaleed Philanthropies to support UNICEF’s measles and rubella elimination activities

-This five year investment from the Riyadh-based foundation provides vital funding that will help UNICEF and the Measles & Rubella Initiative reach at least 51 million children with measles containing vaccine.
+This five year investment from the Riyadh-based foundation provides vital funding that will help UNICEF and the Measles & Rubella Partnership reach at least 51 million children with measles containing vaccine.

 Earlier this year, Her Royal Highness Princess Lamia Al Saud, Secretary General of Alwaleed Philanthropies, travelled to Laos, PDR during a measles-rubella campaign conducted from January 16 – 25.